yasmeenbvb/CRWR2900-draft/01-Welcome.md

 ## Sign the Waiver!

 Before you do anything else, you should print off and sign the [waiver](https://github.com/creative-writing-2900/CRWR2900-draft/blob/master/Waiver%20Form%20(Adult).pdf) form.
 If you are an adult, use [this form](https://github.com/creative-writing-2900/CRWR2900-draft/blob/master/Waiver%20Form%20(Adult).pdf).
 If you are minor us [this form](https://github.com/creative-writing-2900/CRWR2900-draft/blob/master/Waiver%20Form%20(Minor).pdf).
+When you click on the appropriate link, you will see a button to download the file.
+Download it, print it off, sign it, and bring it to the next class.

-You will not be able to attend any class sessions after the first class until you have signed the waiver.
+#### You will not be able to attend any class sessions (after the first) until you have signed the waiver.

 ## Course Materials